Essay 2 of 3·March 2026·14 min read

 And the answer wasn't gold.
 Gold was the vehicle.
 What they actually wanted was comfort.
 Dignity.
 A hot bath after weeks on the trail.
 A real meal.
 A place that felt like civilization in the middle of the wilderness.
 They wanted to feel human again.

-Mulrooney didn't reframe the product.
-She reframed the category.
+Mulrooney reframed the category.
 A gold camp isn't a mining operation.
-It's a town full of people with unmet needs.
-And the right business to build isn't a mining company — it's a hospitality company.
+It's a town full of people with unmet needs and the right business to build isn't a mining company but rather a hospitality company.

 The vacation rental industry is overdue for the same reframe.
 Most VRM companies define themselves by what they manage: properties.
+The name is right there in the category.
+Vacation Rental Management.
 But properties don't have feelings.
-Properties don't refer their friends.
-Properties don't decide to stay or leave based on whether they feel valued.
+They don't refer friends or decide to leave because they felt undervalued.
+People do.

 The hospitality difference is operational, not aspirational